 I Have Been Injured by a Defective Product, What Do I Do?

-Next, preserve the product.
-Do not repair it or dispose of it.
-If the product is a boat, car, motorcycle or other item covered by insurance, once the insurance company pays you for the loss, they typically destroy or salvage the item.
+Next, it is critically important that you preserve the product.
+Do not repair it, alter it or dispose of it.
+If the product is a boat, car, motorcycle or other item covered by insurance, once the insurance company pays you for the loss, the insurance company will typically sale, destroy or salvage the item.
 If this happens, your case may be irrevocably damaged.
-So you need to either make arrangements for your insurance company to preserve the product or wait to settle that portion of your loss until you have hired an experienced attorney who can make those arrangements for you.
+So you need to either make arrangements for your insurance company to preserve the product or wait to settle that portion of your loss until you have hired an experienced attorney who can make the appropriate arrangements for you.

 - If I Am Hurt By A Defective Product, Who Is Responsible?